samuelmaddock/electron-browser-shell/README.md

 ### Install extensions

+Navigate to the [Chrome Web Store](https://chromewebstore.google.com/) and install an extension.

-Load unpacked extensions into `./extensions` then launch the browser.
+To test local unpacked extensions, include them in `./extensions` then launch the browser.

 ## Roadmap